-The SP2R is the receiver module, and is a part of the larger Input card assembly.
-The SP2T is the transmitter module, and makes up the Output card assembly.
+The SP2R is the receiver module, and is a part of the MADI Input card assembly.
+The SP2T is the transmitter module, and is part of the MADI output card assembly.
 These modules are removed and replaced by moving the swinging bale (at the end) out of, and back in to the locked position.